 This communication contains forward-looking statements within the meaning of the federal securities laws, including Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
 These forward-looking statements generally include statements regarding the potential transaction between Goodyear and Cooper, including any statements regarding the expected timetable for completing the potential transaction, the ability to complete the potential transaction, the expected benefits of the potential transaction (including anticipated annual run-rate operating and other cost synergies and anticipated accretion to return on capital employed, free cash flow, and earnings per share), projected financial information, future opportunities, and any other statements regarding Goodyear's and Cooper's future expectations, beliefs, plans, objectives, results of operations, financial condition and cash flows, or future events or performance.
-These statements are often, but not always, made through the use of words or phrases such as "anticipates," "expects," "intends," "plans," "targets," "forecasts," "projects," "believes," "seeks," "schedules," "estimates," "positions," "pursues," "may," "could," "should," "will," "budgets," "outlook," "trends," "guidance," "focus," "on schedule," on track," "is slated," "goals," "objectives," "strategies," "opportunities," "poised," "potential" and similar expressions.
-All such forward-looking statements are based on current expectations of Goodyear's and Cooper's management and therefore involve estimates and assumptions that are subject to risks, uncertainties and other factors that could cause actual results to differ materially from the results expressed in the statements.
+These statements are often, but not always, made through the use of words or phrases such as "anticipates," "expects," "intends," "plans," "targets," "forecasts," "projects," "believes," "seeks," "schedules," "estimates," "positions," "pursues," "may," "could," "will," "budgets," "outlook," "trends," "guidance," "focus," "on schedule," "on track," "is slated," "goals," "objectives," and Cooper's management and therefore involve estimates and assumptions that are subject to risks, uncertainties and other factors that could cause actual results to differ materially from the results expressed in the statements.

 Key factors that could cause actual results to differ materially from those projected in the forward-looking statements include uncertainties as to the timing to consummate the potential transaction; the risk that a condition to closing the potential transaction may not be satisfied; the risk that regulatory approvals are not obtained or are obtained subject to conditions that are not anticipated by the parties; the effects of disruption to Goodyear's or Cooper's respective businesses; the effect of this communication on Goodyear's stock price; the effects of industry, market, economic, political or regulatory conditions outside of Goodyear's control; transaction costs; Goodyear's ability to achieve the benefits from the proposed transaction, including the anticipated annual run-rate operating and other cost synergies and accretion to return on capital employed, free cash flow, and earnings per share; Goodyear's ability to promptly, efficiently and effectively integrate acquired operations into its own operations; unknown liabilities; and the diversion of management time on transaction-related issues.
-Additional information concerning these risks, uncertainties and assumptions can be found in Goodyear's respective filings with the SEC, including the risk factors discussed in Goodyear's and Cooper's most recent annual reports on Form 10-K and quarterly reports on Form 10-Q and future filings with the SEC.
+Additional information concerning these risks, uncertainties and assumptions can be found in Goodyear's respective filings with the SEC, including the risk factors discussed in Goodyear's and Cooper's most recent annual reports on Form 10-Q and future filings with the SEC.